 If you have a workplace pension, you’re probably already getting tax relief

 Most occupational pension schemes deduct contributions from gross earnings.
-If you are in one of these schemes, you'll automatically receive all the tax relief you are due up front.
-One or two exceptions to this rule, such as the government’s National Employment Savings Trust (Nest), deduct contributions from net earnings just like personal pensions.
+If you’re in one of these schemes, you'll automatically receive all the tax relief you’re due up front – unless you're earning below the personal threshold of £12,500 and in an occupational scheme.
+Another exception would be the government’s National Employment Savings Trust (Nest), as they deduct contributions from net earnings just like personal pensions.

 If you're unsure how you get tax relief for your workplace pension, ask your employer.

-You can pay up to £40,000 into a pension in any tax year
+The overall maximum you can pay into a pension, with tax relief, in any tax year is £40,000

 This maximum can be lower if you’ve already taken some of your pension

-People aged 55 and over who have accessed their pension flexibly – generally defined as having taken some taxable income - have a lower annual allowance of just £4,000 instead of £40,000.
+People aged 55 and over who have accessed their pension flexibly – generally defined as having taken a taxable lump sum or income withdrawal - have a lower annual allowance of just £4,000 instead of £40,000.
 The lower annual allowance does not apply if:

-- You only draw out your tax-free lump and not a penny more;
+- You only draw out your tax-free lump sum and not a penny more;

 - You were already taking ‘capped drawdown’, which you started doing before 6 April 2015;